Enhanced sampling methods for molecular dynamics simulations: Adaptive seeding methods

 \subsection{Adaptive sampling}

-\hyperlink{ref:Adaptive} {Adaptive} \hyperlink{ref:Seeding} {seeding} seeks to sample the configurational space by focusing simulation efforts in regions that will lead to a more accurate description of the ensemble.
-It generally takes advantage of analysis methods such as Markov State Modeling to then stitch together trajectories and build a coherent model of, not only the equilibrium population of metastable states, but also the rates of conversion between these states.
+\hyperlink{ref:Adaptive} {Adaptive} sampling seeks to sample the configuration space by focusing simulation efforts in regions that will lead to a more accurate description of the ensemble.
+It generally takes advantage of analysis methods such as Markov State Modeling (MSM) to then stitch together trajectories and build a coherent model of, not only the equilibrium population of \hyperlink{ref:metastab} {metastable} states, but also the rates of conversion between these states~\cite{10.1007/978-94-007-7606-7,10.1021/jacs.7b12191}.

 \hyperlink{ref:Adaptive} {Adaptive} \hyperlink{ref:Seeding} {seeding} methodologies were mostly developed with the problem of protein folding in mind, a process that is characterized by rare transitions along a pathway to a single folded state.
 In such an application, observing a rare event for which a free energy barrier needs to be crossed only depends on the aggregated simulation time, not the length of the simulation so far, because the probability of overcoming a free energy barrier depends on the total number of attempts made at crossing it \cite{PhysRevLett.86.4983,doi:10.1021/acs.jctc.8b00500}.
-Adaptive \hyperlink{ref:Seeding} {seeding} thus seeks to seed simulations from regions of space that are likely to lead to free energy barrier crossing in order to sample the entire configurational space, using the information acquired through the sampling so far.
-In other words, sampling over and over regions of space that have already been explored does not add valuable information, whereas crossing into regions of space not previously sampled adds valuable information to reconstruct probability distributions.
+Adaptive \hyperlink{ref:Seeding} {seeding} thus seeks to seed simulations from regions of space that are likely to lead to free energy barrier crossing in order to sample the entire configuration space, using the information acquired through the sampling so far.
+In other words, sampling over and over regions of space that have already been explored does not add valuable information, whereas crossing into regions of space not previously sampled adds valuable information to reconstruct probability \hyperlink{ref:Distribution} {distributions}.